swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab10_building_lists_and_dicts.md

 Ansible loop iterates over the switch names and each item is accessible via a variable called `switch`.

 You should define a variable named `switches_w_role`.
-This variable will be assigned the value of append operation between itself and a dictionary.
+This variable will be assigned the result of append operation between itself and a 1-item list containing a dictionary.
 This dictionary has two keys, `name` and `role`.
 Key `name` should have the current `switch` as its value.
 Key `role` has value `access-switch` for all of the switches.

 Dictionary you define needs to be enclosed in square brackets `[]` to make a 1-element list.
 If you don't do it an error will be raised due to the incompatible types.